 Now we see that

 Since $\a_B$ and $\r_B$ are negative vectors, we must have $a$, $n$ and $q$ non-zeros.
 Now note that

-It follows from condition (iii) of the definition of non-singularity that neither of $\a_A$ and $\r_A$ belong to at least one of the $\C^2$-chains $\x_B^{\perp}$ and $\y_B^{\perp}$ and also, neither of $\a_B$ and $\r_B$ belong to one of the $\C^2$-chains $\x_A^{\perp}$ and $\y_A^{\perp}$.
-Thus, at least one of the equations \eqnref{eq1} and \eqnref{eq2} must have entirely non-zero solution.
-Similarly, the solution of one of the equations \eqnref{eq3} and \eqnref{eq3} will also be entirely non-zero.
-Thus at least one $\alpha$-invariant and one $\beta$-invariant are always well-defined complex numbers for a non-singular pair of loxodromics.
+It follows from the condition (iii) in the definition of the non-singularity that neither of $\a_A$ and $\r_A$ belong to at least one of the $\C^2$-chains $\x_B^{\perp}$ and $\y_B^{\perp}$, and also, neither of $\a_B$ and $\r_B$ belong to one of the $\C^2$-chains $\x_A^{\perp}$ and $\y_A^{\perp}$.
+Thus, one of the equations \eqnref{eq1} and \eqnref{eq2} must have entirely non-zero solution.
+Similarly, the solution to one of the equations \eqnref{eq3} and \eqnref{eq4} is also entirely non-zero.
+Thus, at least one $\alpha$-invariant and one $\beta$-invariant are always well-defined complex numbers for a non-singular pair of loxodromics.

 It can further be seen from the definition of Goldman's eta invariants that the well-definedness of $\alpha$-invariant and $\beta$-invariant can be stated equivalently by saying that for some $i, j \in \{1,2\}$, $\eta_i(A, B) \neq 0$ and $\nu_j(A, B) \neq 0$.